bobwya/action-pkgcheck-ci/README.md

-# action-repoman
+# action-pkgcheck-ci

-Automatically run repoman on a repository and report QA errors.
+Automatically run pkgcheck ci on a Gentoo Overlay and report all QA errors.

 ## Basic Usage

-An example workflow to run [repoman](https://wiki.gentoo.org/wiki/Repoman) on an overlay after every `push` and on a schedule:
+An example workflow to run [pkgcheck](https://wiki.gentoo.org/wiki/Pkgcheck) on an Overlay after every `push` and on a schedule:

 ```yaml